CFTE: Flip to business news, closure

 With the loss of Vancouver Canucks and Toronto Blue Jays to its new competitor CISL, Bell's need for a secondary sports station in the area diminished.
 Bell Media announced on April 18, 2018 that CFTE would re-launch as BNN Bloomberg Radio on April 30, 2018.
-The format is in conjunction with Bell Media's partnership with Bloomberg L.P., and its re-branding of its specialty channel Business News Network (BNN) as BNN Bloomberg on the same day; it features programming simulcast from the BNN Bloomberg television channel, as well the U.S. Bloomberg Radio network.
-The format does not feature any Vancouver-specific business news content, as it is targeting a national streaming audience via iHeartRadio Canada.
+The format was in conjunction with Bell Media's partnership with Bloomberg L.P., and its re-branding of its specialty channel Business News Network (BNN) as BNN Bloomberg the same day; it featured audio simulcasts of programming from the BNN Bloomberg television channel, as well as programming from the U.S. Bloomberg Radio network.
+The format did not feature any Vancouver-specific business news content, as it targeted a national streaming audience via iHeartRadio Canada.
 Much of CFTE's overflow programming was relocated to CKST.

 Outside of the business day, the station aired blocks of other Bloomberg Radio programs, The Evan Solomon Show and The Late Showgram with Jim Richards (both of which are syndicated to other Bell Media news/talk stations) on weeknights, and syndicated and brokered programs on weekends.
 The station was also an affiliate of the Seattle Seahawks radio network.

 On June 14, 2023, as part of a mass corporate restructuring at Bell Media, the company shut down six of their AM radio stations nationwide, including both CFTE and CKST.
 The station ended regular programming at 8 a.m. that day, replaced with a looped message about the impending shutdown, which is expected to last until the completion of the signoff.
 Bell had cited a "challenging regulatory environment" and the financial inability to continue with the immense variety of brands under their broadcasting umbrella as reasons for the shutoff.

-CFTE had its license revoked on July 14, 2025.
+On July 14, 2025, the CRTC revoked the station's license at the request of Bell Media.